nvjob/nvgen-shader-for-unity-speedtree/README.md

 # NVGen Shader for Unity SpeedTree.
 Fast and customized.

+NVGen Shader for Unity SpeedTree.
+Fast and customized.

 This shader package is only suitable for trees SpeedTree.
 Billboards are not supported.
+In the package 10 shaders.
 Version 1.0.1

 https://www.youtube.com/watch?v=9_OsYHBC458